Posts Tagged ‘cold frame’

 Here is what I’ve learned so far -

 Despite what you might have read, lettuce spinach and other salad greens are not really particularly quick crops.
 Sure you can have a pretty little stand of plants in about 6 weeks or so under good conditions, but in cool weather they don’t really get productive until they are almost 3 months old.
-Yes you can harvest a few salads out of the thinnings, but the young plants aren’t going to yield an every day supply unless you can plant a pretty large area.
+Yes you can harvest a few salads out of the thinnings, but the young plants » Read more: Salad Every Day

 This plastic tunnel is being used inside of the greenhouse to protect tender plants against a late hard freeze - very effectively I might add.